 While filming the famous scene where Tom Cruise drops from the ceiling and hovers inches above the ground, Cruise's head kept hitting the floor until he got the idea to put coins in his shoes for balance.

-The scene in which the water tank explodes and Ethan Hunt escapes from the restaurant were shot at two different locations.
+The scene in which the water tank explodes and Ethan Hunt escapes from the Akvarium restaurant were shot at two different locations.
 The tank explosion and Hunt's jump through the restaurant window were shot at Paramount Studios.
-The portion of the scene in which he is running into the streets of Prague with the water running behind him were actually shot in Prague.
+The portion of the scene in which he is running into the street with the water running behind him were actually shot in Prague's Old Town Square.

 The formidable task of lighting Prague at night presented cinematographer Stephen H. Burum and his crew with a complex array of logistics.
 Two miles of riverfront on either side of Prague's historic Charles Bridge had to be predominantly back lit in order to best evoke an atmosphere of old Europe.
 The preparation alone consumed some two weeks before the 12-day shoot along the banks of the Vltava River even began.
 Eleven generators were used to power hundreds of lights, and so impressive was the end result, amateur and professional Czech photographers appeared in droves, eager to capture their city's night scape as it had never been seen before.